Do you need to be paying sales tax? Check out our nexus calculator.

 Taxable vs. Non-taxable

-• Taxable Items: Physical goods like clothing, electronics, and furniture are usually taxed, as are some services like data processing and telecommunications, depending on state rules.
+• Taxable Items: States usually tax physical goods like clothing, electronics, and furniture, as well as certain services such as data processing and telecommunications.

 • Non-taxable Items: Most services are generally exempt unless they are explicitly listed as taxable.
-However, some services may become taxable when they are bundled with a product, therefore making the entire transaction taxable based on the true object test.
+However, some services may become taxable when they are bundled with a product, making the entire transaction taxable.
+To figure this out, you can use a true object test by following the chart below.

 Industry-Specific Tax Exemptions